debessparre/EFT-spec/README.md

 Standup Cruise Missile x2
 ```

-## Current spec
+## Existing EFT Spec
+This section provides the existing EFT spec, such as it is, as a reference for the difference between EFT and EFTH.

 The current spec of EFT has, as noted, no central source of truth.
 As a practical matter, EVE and Pyfa define it.
-EVE's importer is incredibly permissive, as is Pyfa's.
+EVE's importer is incredibly permissive, as is Pyfa's, but they export in a fairly regimented way.

 ### General format
 The general format is as follows: